About Texas Unclaimed Property

 Claim Processing Time

-It takes approximately 3 to 4 months to review and process an Original Owner claim once it is received at the Texas Comptroller of Public Accounts.
-Claims that involve minerals, stocks, estates or other complex issues may take longer.
+It takes approximately 30 to 45 days to review and process an Original Owner claim once it is received at the Texas Comptroller of Public Accounts.
+Claims that involve minerals, stocks, estates or other complex issues may take 60 to 90 days.

 Deadline to Claim